 Nikolaos Scarmeas, M.D.

-Nikolaos Scarmeas is Assistant Professor of Neurology at the Department of Neurology, the Taub Institute and the Sergievsky Center.
+Nikolaos Scarmeas is Associate Professor of Clinical Neurology (in the Gertrude H. Sergievsky Center and the Taub Institute for Research on Alzheimer's Disease and the Aging Brain).

 |Nikolaos Scarmeas, M.D.

 New York, NY 10032

 Dr. Scarmeas received his MD degree from the Medical School of the University Of Athens in 1992.
 He subsequently completed a 2-year military service and was then employed as a physician in primary care of rural areas of Greece.
 Dr Scarmeas came to the US in 1996 and completed a Neurology residency training at Columbia Presbyterian Medical Center in New York in 2000.
 He then had a 2-year clinical-research fellowship in the division of Aging and Dementia of the department of Neurology of Columbia Presbyterian Medical Center.
 Since 2002, Dr Scarmeas is Associate Professor of Neurology at Columbia University and is involved in clinical, teaching and research activities in the Department of Neurology and the Alzheimer's Disease Research Center at Columbia Presbyterian Medical Center.

 I am interested in understanding the variability of clinical response to AD pathology, which is related to different inherent or acquired abilities.
 Such abilities, which are considered to represent each individual's cognitive reserve include IQ, education, and intellectual-social-physical life activities.
 These associations are explored epidemiologically or with imaging resting and activation PET and MRI studies.